-When you’re trying to find quality HVAC services, you likely want a technician that understands what they’re doing.
-Lots of service companies advertise experienced staff, but how can you know for certain?
-One of the easiest ways to check if an HVAC technician is knowledgeable is by looking for their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.
+When you’re looking for quality HVAC services, you generally want a technician that understands what they’re doing.
+Many service companies advertise experienced staff, but how can you know for certain?
+One of the best ways to verify if an HVAC technician is knowledgeable is by looking for their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

-There are a variety of HVAC certifications available.
+There are many HVAC certifications available.
 Some are designed around a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll review key details about a few of the most common HVAC certifications you’ll see in your search for services.
+We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
-To pass, applicants must reach a minimum score of 70%.
-To maintain NATE certification, technicians must receive additional education or take another exam every two years.
+Other organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification tests.
+To pass, participants must meet a minimum score of 70%.
+To maintain NATE certification, technicians must receive continued education or retake an exam every two years.

-Complete certification is a multiyear process made up of four separate tests.
-The first two are designed for entry-level technicians while the other set of exams provide full certification along with senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are specific for entry-level technicians while the second set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians have to be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
+Technicians have to be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
 ASHRAE and its members offer research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and healthy indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
-These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are relevant to commercial properties and industrial facilities, as they frequently have the highest rates of energy use.
-They’ll study how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also researches how the engineering and architectural design of the building itself affects energy use.
+Most of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
+They’ll determine how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.

-Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and hosts sessions for participants to complete both on-site and online.
-Contractors looking for accreditation have two programs to select from:
+Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization encourages rigorous training and conducts sessions for members to complete both on-site and online.
+Contractors looking for accreditation have two programs to pick from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties such as homes and apartments.

-- The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
 Random audits are performed to ensure members maintain their proficiency.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.
+To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides substantial regulations within the HVAC industry.
+The Environmental Protection Agency provides substantial regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Further testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement encompass a wide range of competency tests for varying levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
+Additional testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
-Benefits of hiring certified HVAC technicians include:
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+Benefits of choosing certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to prove their expertise.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to improve their expertise.
 When you find a service company in Ballwin and St. Charles offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who spend the time and resources needed for these certifications often use less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Professionals who spend the time and resources required for these certifications often need less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

 If you’re looking for certified HVAC services in Ballwin and St. Charles, consider requesting an appointment with Air Alliance Team.
 Get in touch by giving us a call at 636-206-4250 today.